 The POISSON.DIST function uses the following arguments:

-- X (required argument) – It is the number of events for which we want to calculate the probability.
+- X (required argument) – This is the number of events for which we want to calculate the probability.
 The value must be greater than or equal to 0.

-- Mean (required argument) – It is the expected number of events.
+- Mean (required argument) – This is the expected number of events.
 The argument must be greater than or equal to zero.

-- Cumulative (required argument) – It is the logical argument that specifies the type of distribution to be calculated.
+- Cumulative (required argument) – This is the logical argument that specifies the type of distribution to be calculated.
 It can either be:

-- TRUE – It returns the cumulative Poisson probability that the number of random events occurring will be between zero and x inclusive.
+- TRUE – Returns the cumulative Poisson probability that the number of random events occurring will be between zero and x inclusive.

-- FALSE – It returns the Poisson probability mass function that the number of events occurring will be exactly x.
+- FALSE – Returns the Poisson probability mass function that the number of events occurring will be exactly x.